yanyingwang/.vim/README.md

 vim
 ```

-If nothing happen, type command below in the vim:
+If nothing happened, run command below in the vim:
 ```shell
 :NeoBundleInstall!
 ```